Mark-Kramer/Spindle-Detector-Method/README.md

 	`params.center_freq_desired` = the center frequency desired [Hz] `params.threshold_type` = set to `median`
-	`params.slowest_spindle_period = the lowest period we allow for a spindle
+	`params.slowest_spindle_period = the lowest period we allow for a spindle `params.spike_threhsold        = the largest peak-to-trough changes we allow for a spindle.

 Our recommended settings, which cover spindles from [9.5 to 16.5] Hz, are,